UNO-SOFT/knownpb/README.md

 # knownpb

+!!!!
+This repo has moved to https://github.com/godror/knownpb !!!!

 Protocol Buffer (protobuf) known types [./timestamppb](timestamppb) with JSON and XML marshaling

 You have to replace the "github.com/golang/protobuf/ptypes/timestamp" or "google.golang.org/protobuf/types/known/timestamppb" import path